ksilz/bpf-talks-jib-docker/README.md

 %
 ```

-The last line tells us that the entire JAR file changed.
+No files were added or deleted.
+But the last line tells us that the entire JAR file **changed**.
+So pushing the updated image to a Docker repository means pushing the layer with the entire JAR file!

 The file size difference (58.5MB here vs 61.4MB from `docker log`) probably stems from defining 1MB differently: Once as 1000x1000 Bytes, and once as 1024x1024 Bytes.

 ### Google Jib Images